-The behavioral problems related to Symptoms of Attention-deficit hyperactivity disorder are usually categorized into two sets of symptoms.
-Although the symptoms of Attention-deficit hyperactivity disorder might fall into both categories, it isn’t often the case for most people.
-Some children living with Symptoms of Attention-deficit/hyperactivity disorder might suffer from impulsiveness or hyperactivity but not inattentiveness.
-This type of Symptoms of Attention-deficit/hyperactivity disorder is termed as an “attention deficit disorder,” ADD.
+The behavioral problems related to the symptoms of attention-deficit hyperactivity disorder are usually categorized into two sets of symptoms.
+Although the symptoms of attention-deficit hyperactivity disorder might fall into both categories, it isn’t often the case for most people.
+Some children living with symptoms of attention-deficit/hyperactivity disorder might suffer from impulsiveness or hyperactivity but not inattentiveness.
+This type of symptom of attention-deficit/hyperactivity disorder is termed “attention deficit disorder” (ADD).
 It often goes unnoticed, and that’s because its symptoms aren’t usually evident in children.

-- Bipolar Disorder is a mental condition that greatly affects the mood of whoever is living with it.
+- Bipolar disorder is a mental condition that significantly affects the mood of whoever is living with it.
 It swiftly and drastically changes the mood of its sufferers from one extreme to the other.

-- Personality disorder means the individual is significantly different from the average person in terms of feelings, thoughts, and how they perceive or relate to situations and life people.
+- Personality disorder means the individual significantly differs from the average person regarding feelings, thoughts, and how they perceive or relate to situations and people.

 Symptoms of ADHD in kids

-The symptoms of ADHD in kids are well defined, and they’re usually noticeable before the age of 6.
-They occur in more than 1 situation, such as at home and school.
+The symptoms of ADHD in kids are well-defined, and they’re usually noticeable before the age of 6.
+They occur in multiple situations, such as at home and school.

-Children suffering the hyperactive/impulsive form of Attention Deficit Disorder and Attention Deficit Hyperactivity Disorder manifest the following symptoms:
+Children suffering from the hyperactive/impulsive form of attention deficit disorder and attention deficit hyperactivity disorder manifest the following symptoms:

 - They are having trouble sitting and are always in motion, jumping around

-- They are constantly running and climbing from one to another point, inappropriately
+- They are constantly running and climbing from one point to another, inappropriately

 - Saying the answers before questions are completed